LGBT Fiance Visas & LGBT Immigration

-K-1 Visas for Same-Sex Spouses and LGBT Immigration Issues
+K-1 Visas for Same-Sex Spouses and LGBTQ Immigration Issues

-If you are a U.S. citizen in a same-sex, binational relationship, the K-1 Visa for a Fiancé/Fiancée may be an option.
+If you are a U.S. citizen in a same-sex, bi-national relationship, the K-1 Visa for your Fiancé/Fiancée, may be an option.

 After Supreme Court struck down the Defense of Marriage Act (DOMA), questions remained about how same-sex couples would be affected by immigration laws.
 This especially concerned spouses where one partner was a U.S. citizen, while the other remained in another country.
 Often, children of either partner were affected by such situations.